gurpreets1ngh/gurpreets1ngh/README.md

 * 🌍  I'm based in Canada
 * ✉️  You can contact me at [guritgh@gmail.com](mailto:guritgh@gmail.com)
-* 🧠  I'm learning PHP
+* 🧠  I'm learning React and Wordpress

 ### Skills